Lil’ Kim Shows Off Hourglass Figure In Fiery Red Dress & Snake-Print Boots

-Lil’ Kim is not only a rap legend but also a fashion icon.
+Lil’ Kim is not only a rap legend but also a fashion icon, which she proved in her latest Instagram upload.

 The “Go Awff” songstress recently visited Extra TV to promote her new music and stunned in a fiery red garment.
-She paired the look with snake-print thigh-high boots and sported her brunette wavy locks down.
+She paired the look with snake-print, thigh-high boots and wore her brunette wavy locks down.

-On Instagram, the “No Matter What They Say” hitmaker shared a couple of shots to her account where she is stood by a window, surrounded by fans.
-In the first photo, she smiled while she placed one hand on her hip.
-Kim appeared really happy to be with her fans and thanked everyone who came to see her in her caption.
+On Instagram, the “No Matter What They Say” hitmaker shared a couple of shots to her account where she stood by a window in the studio, surrounded by fans.
+In the first photo, she smiled while she placed one hand on her hip, while in the second, she appeared to be waving at a fan’s camera.
+In the caption of the upload, she thanked Extra and her fans who came to see her.

-In the second image, she waved to her loyal fans who took the time to visit the star.

-In the space of 12 hours, her post racked up more than 47,000 likes, proving to be a hit with her followers.
+Her post proved popular, racking up more than 47,000 likes and 800 comments in the space of 12 hours.

 “You look so beautiful queen.
 I love you,” one user wrote.